corpusant-ai/riff-api/README.md

 # 🎸 Riffusion API

-This repo contains minimal examples for creating music with the Riffusion API.
+This repo contains examples for creating music with the Riffusion API, either vai

 > [!NOTE]
 > This API is in a private beta and subject to change.
 Contact api@riffusion.com for questions.

-## Usage with `/topic`

-Add your API key:
+To use the API, first set your API key:

 ```bash
 export RIFFUSION_API_KEY="<your-api-key>"
 ```

+## `/topic`

 Run via request (`pip install requests`):